Irish Shipping: Ships acquired in the 1950s

-These were smaller vessels, with accommodation aft and twin holds.
+These were smaller ships, with accommodation aft and twin holds.
 Originally designed primarily for Baltic trading they were utilized on the North Atlantic and even saw service in South America and the far north of Canada in Hudson Bay.

-The following dry cargo vessels built for Irish Shipping during the mid-1950s and were powered by Doxford opposed-piston engines.
+The following dry cargo ships built for Irish Shipping during the mid-1950s and were powered by Doxford opposed-piston engines.